Software testers analyse software and systems to avert risk and prevent issues

 Employers with less traditional rotational graduate schemes may offer software testing as a direct entry role where candidates start work as a software tester from day one.

 Look for vacancies at:

 Training will depend on the company you join and can vary from structured training and development programmes organised via a graduate scheme, to on-the-job training and short courses, as required.

-As the IT sector is ever changing, it is important that you keep up to date with developments and specific software testing trends.
-On-the-job training is an ideal way for students and recent graduates to gain an understanding of the software development lifecycle.
+The IT sector is ever changing, so it's important that you keep up to date with developments and specific software testing trends.

 The BCS, along with more than 100 accredited training organisations worldwide, runs a number of software testing courses and professional qualifications.
 The courses and qualifications are mapped against SFIAplus (the Skills Framework for the Information Age), which is the UK's government-backed competency framework describing IT roles and the skills needed to carry them out.

 At present there are no specific software testing postgraduate degrees offered by UK institutions.
-However, it is not uncommon for software testing professionals to decide to study a postgraduate IT qualification at some point during their career.
-Search for postgraduate courses in computer sciences and IT.
+However, it's not uncommon for software testing professionals to decide to study a postgraduate IT qualification at some point during their career.
+Search postgraduate courses in computer sciences and IT.